ministryofjustice/moj-design-system-backlog/docs/README.md

 ## The future

-We plan to contribute patterns to the [MoJ Design System](https://mojdt-design-system.herokuapp.com) in the future.
+We plan to contribute patterns to the [GOV.UK Design System](https://design-system.service.gov.uk/) in the future.

 ## Reference